Let’s build your calendar

 • Balanced mix of weekday and weekend time for both parents

-• Both parents share school and weekend responsibilities
+• Both parents share school-week and weekend responsibilities

 Cons